|Nutritional Guidelines (per serving)|

 Drain the juices from the canned fruits and set the fruit aside.
 Pour the juices into a glass measuring cup.
 Add enough water to the combined juices, if necessary, to measure 1 1/2 cups.

-Combine the eggs, flour, sugar, and 1 1/2 cups juice in a heavy saucepan and beat very well with a wire whisk.
+Combine the eggs, flour, sugar, and the juice mixture in a heavy saucepan and beat very well with a wire whisk.
 You want to beat enough that the mixture is foamy.

 Cook the custard over medium heat, stirring it constantly with a wire whisk, until thick and boiling.
 You want to make sure that the mixture is thick enough so the salad will be thick.